jirban/jirban-jira/README.md

 ## Setting up projects in Jira
 To be able to debug the Jirban plugin, you need to set up your SDK's Jira instance to contain some projects.
 I originally wanted to share a backup of my local Jira system, but that includes licence keys and things like that which are not a good idea to share.
 So you will need to do this manually.
 Use the exact project codes shown below, since we will be referencing those from the Jirban
+When JIRA is started for the first time you should read [Building/running/debugging the project](#buildingrunningdebugging-the-project) section first.

 1. From Jira's 'Projects' menu, select 'Create Project'.
 2. Select the 'Kanban software development' project type